Finding out that I was autistic also explained why I felt so unwell

 Understanding why that was, and what was going on with me, came from a very surprising direction.

-To enhance my skills in supporting neurodivergent clients, I’d gone on a course called ‘The Inside of Autism’*.
-While I was there, listening to the information and absorbing as much as I could, I had a pivotal realisation; the lecturer was describing ME.
+To enhance my skills in supporting neurodivergent clients, I’d signed up for a course called ‘The Inside of Autism’.
+While I was there, taking in everything I could, I had a moment of recognition that changed everything- the lecturer was describing me.
 I was autistic.

 My mind raced back through my past and it became increasingly clear that this aspect of my identity had been overlooked since childhood, leaving a trail of challenges that I had struggled to understand.